Walsh-Vaz/Social-App/README.md

 We would like to express our gratitude to the open-source community for providing valuable tools and resources that made the development of SocialApp possible.

 Thank you for using SocialApp!
 Happy networking!

-Please note that the placeholders in square brackets [GitHub Repo URL] need to be replaced with the actual repository URL, and any other specific details required to complete the Read Me.
-Additionally, ensure that the correct contact information and support channels are provided in the Read Me to aid users and contributors in getting assistance when needed.

-Regenerate response